berry-dev/hash-decrypter/README.md

 working on future update with more hash algorithms!!

-for installation check #installation for requirments check #requirements
+goto installation for more details